shoffm/QTLtools-mbv_snakemake/README.md

 Using download & installation link [here](https://qtltools.github.io/qtltools/)

 ### 3. Edit Snakefile
 In the snakefile there is one step, running mbv.
-For this you will need
+For this you will need:
 - One VCF file containing all genotype samples in the dataset
 - Path to a directory of BAM files to compare to
 - Empty output directory

 **Edit** the [Snakefile](https://github.com/shoffm/QTLtools-mbv_snakemake/blob/main/Snakefile) to point to the correct directories.

 Do a dry run to determine id snakemake can make sense of your input and output paths in the workflow.